erd-s/Butter/README.md

-# Networking
+# Butter

-A description of this package.
+A lightweight networking library.